o-ran-sc/pti-rtp/docs/developer-guide.rst

     * CentOS Stream CoreOS 10

 Notes:
-  * Debian based is the recommended platfrom.
+  * Debian based is the recommended platform.
   * The intended audiences of this guide are the developers who want to develop/integrate apps in INF platform, if you just want to install and deploy INF platform, you can ignore this guide and read the `INF Installation Guide`_

 Experimental feature: